 - Has some nice design elements

 - Integrates with ConvertKit, Mailchimp, ActiveCampaign and other plugins

 - There is a lot to get to grips with

 MemberPress costs from $179.50 up to $399.50 per year.

 MemberPress is a very competent LMS.
 It includes most functions you’ll need without charging extra and comes with a lot of support and documentation.
 There is a lot to learn but you’re guided through every step.

-It’s a very well-designed LMS plugin for WordPress!
+It’s a very well-designed LMS WordPress plugin!

 7. Good LMS

 Good LMS is a little different from the other plugins in this list in that it’s a standalone plugin available from CodeCanyon.
 It is a full LMS though so you’re not being sold short.

 Good LMS stands out because course building mimics the WordPress post publishing process.
 If you’re familiar with how that works, you will be building courses in no time.
 While not as slick as a course builder, it makes it super-simple to build your own LMS.